Jvlsc/FullStack-Course/part0/exercise06.md

 # Exercise 0.6: New note in Single page app diagram

-Create a diagram depicting the situation where the user creates a new note using the single-page version of the app.
+Create a diagram depicting the situation where the user creates a new note using the [Single Page App](https://studies.cs.helsinki.fi/exampleapp/spa) version of the notes app.

 ---
 ---

 ## Process:

-1. The user creates a new note using the [single-page](https://studies.cs.helsinki.fi/exampleapp/spa) version of the app and writes "Hi SPA! :)" into the text field and clicks the `Save` button:
+1. The user creates a new note using the [single-page](https://studies.cs.helsinki.fi/exampleapp/spa) version of the app by entering "Hi SPA! :)" into the text field and clicking the `Save` button:

     ![image0](/.github/images/part0/06_00.png)